lihongli24/my_Knowledge_notes/docs/redis/redis的内存淘汰机制.md

      if (de) {
          robj *val = dictGetVal(de);

-         /* Update the access time for the ageing algorithm.
+         /* Update the access time for the ageing com.demo.li.algorithm.
           * Don't do it if we have a saving child, as this will trigger
           * a copy on write madness. */
          if (server.rdb_child_pid == -1 && server.aof_child_pid == -1)